cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 result = CoreVerify(PK, message, signature)

 Inputs:
-- PK is a public key in the format output by KeyGen.
+- PK, a public key in the format output by KeyGen.
-- message is an octet string.
+- message, an octet string.
-- signature is an octet string.
+- signature, an octet string in the format output by CoreSign.

 Outputs:
-- result, either VALID or INVALID
+- result, either VALID or INVALID.

 Procedure:
 1. R = signature_to_point(signature)
-2. xP = pubkey_to_point(PK)
-3. If R is INVALID, return INVALID
+2. If R is INVALID, return INVALID
-4. If xP is INVALID, return INVALID
-5. If signature_subgroup_check(R) is INVALID, return INVALID
+3. If signature_subgroup_check(R) is INVALID, return INVALID
+4. xP = pubkey_to_point(PK)
-6. If pubkey_subgroup_check(xP) is INVALID, return INVALID
+5. If xP is INVALID, return INVALID
-7. Q = hash_to_point(message)
+6. Q = hash_to_point(message)
-8. C1 = e(R, P)
+7. C1 = pairing(Q, xP)
-9. C2 = e(Q, xP)
+8. C2 = pairing(R, P)
-10. If C1 == C2, return VALID, else return INVALID
+9. If C1 == C2, return VALID, else return INVALID
 ~~~

 ## Aggregate